Skip to content

 sampling_rate = 1.0

-• After setting the application performance sampling, you might miss important APM datas.
-You can ensure the key APM datas are reported by configuring filters, such as setting keep_rare_resource = true, then the APM datas that are judged to be rare will be reported directly to Guance.
+• After setting the application performance sampling, some important traces might be missed.
+You can ensure critical traces are reported by configuring filters, such as setting keep_rare_resource = true.
+Traces deemed rare will be directly reported to Guance.

 Feedback